WHAT DOES ARRESTED MEAN? WHAT DOES ARRESTED MEAN?

 Only certain situations require a warrant to make an arrest.
 The best example is that a warrant is required to make an arrests in a private residence.
 Arrest warrants are issued by judges.
 Law enforcement and prosecutors make written affidavits that request judge to issue an arrest warrant.

-An arrest warrant: (1) must be in writing.
+(1) must be in writing.
 (2) state the nature of the crime.
 (3) command that the person the officer made the complaint about be arrest and brought in front of the judge.
 (4) Specify the name of the person to be arrested.
 (5) State the date and county.
 (6) be signed by the judge with title of the office.
 (7) State the amount of bail and if bondable or not.

-DRUG POSSESSION DRUG POSSESSION
+DRUG POSSESSION

 Florida, like many states, has stringent laws regarding drug possession, aiming to address the complex challenges posed by substance abuse.
-This article provides an in-depth look into Florida's drug possession laws, examining key aspects such as penalties, potential defenses, and the role of recent legal developments.
+This page provides an in-depth look into Florida's drug possession laws, examining key aspects such as penalties, potential defenses, and the role of recent legal developments.

 I. Classification of Controlled Substances: